 Individual youth and smaller units will be grouped together in a group to form a provisional unit.
 The goal of the provisional unit is to ensure that Scouts get the best experience and memories from attending camp.
+Cub Scout participants will camp with their parent/guardian in the Family Camping area.e

 We are always looking for leaders to step up and be a helper, serving as the Scoutmaster of the provisional unit(s) for the week.
-For more information regarding provisional camping, contact us via email at: tac-campkenya-802@scouting.org https://scoutingevent.com/802-CampKenya
+For more information regarding provisional camping, contact us via email at: tac-campkenya-802@scouting.org https://scoutingevent.com/802-CampKenya24